 Price point

 All Quince product pages on the website show comparisons of Quince products to those of competitors.
-For the sheets, the comparison is to Ettitude and Cozy Earth, which I’m not familiar with only because my other sheets are Brooklinen.
+For the sheets, the comparison is to Ettitude and Cozy Earth, which I’m not familiar with only because I have Brooklinen sheets.

 Hypoallergenic and organic